VirTorrazza/VirTorrazza/README.md

 - 👋 Hi, I’m @VirTorrazza
-- 👀 I’m interested in front and back end development and application development.
+- 👀 I’m interested in back end development and application development.
 Also I'm interested in DBA and networking.
 - 🌱 I’m currently learning Django.
 - 💞️ I’m looking to collaborate on free software projects.
 - 📫 How to reach me: torrazzavirginia@gmail.com